blacha/cogeotiff/README.md

 -  Supports huge 100GB+ COGs
 -  Uses GDAL COG optimizations, generally only one or two reads per tile!
 -  Loads COGs from URL, File or AWS S3
--  Used in production for [LINZ's Basemaps](https://github.com/linz/basemaps) Over 1 billion tiles fetched from COGs!
+-  Used in production for [LINZ's Basemaps](https://github.com/linz/basemaps) with billions of tiles fetched from COGs!

 ## Usage